OfficialMoAdel/OfficialMoAdel/README.md

 ### Hi 👋 I'm Mohamed Adel
+Engineering graduate with expertise in cloud computing, optical networks, and digital marketing.
+Skilled in Azure, VMware, and web technologies.
+Passionate about applying technical knowledge to real-world challenges.
+Eager to leverage my diverse skill set and continuous learning mindset in a dynamic IT environment.

 <!--
 **OfficialMoAdel/OfficialMoAdel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.